Yasuo Mizui

 Yasuo Mizui (水井 康雄, Mizui Yasuo) was a Japanese stone sculptor who lived in France.
-He specialized in abstract forms for public sculpture, often within architectural contexts, and participated in several sculpture symposia across Europe, the United States, Israel, and Japan.
+He specialized in abstract art forms for public sculpture, often within architectural contexts, and participated in several sculpture symposia across Europe, the United States, Israel, and Japan.

 Biography

-Yasuo Mizui enrolled at Kobe University in 1944.
-During World War II, he worked as a technician at a company where he learned casting.
+Yasuo Mizui was born in Kyoto, Japan, on 30 May 1925.
+He attended the Kyoto Daiichi Industrial High School, graduating in 1944.
+He enrolled at Kobe University and majored in mechanical engineering after graduating from high school.
+During World War II, he worked as a technician at a company in Hyogo, Japan, where he learned casting.
 After graduating in 1947, he entered the Tokyo University of the Arts, majoring in sculpture.
 He studied under Kazuo Kikuchi and Hirakushi Denchū.
 Mizui shifted his focus from mechanical engineering to sculpture because he believed in the transformative power of art—something without borders or conflicts.
-For his thesis, he chose the topic "Art Casting – Casting Daibutsu".
+For his thesis, he chose the topic Art Casting – Casting Daibutsu.

-After graduating from the Tokyo University of the Arts in 1953, Yasuo Mizui received a scholarship from the French government to continue his studies at the École nationale supérieure des Beaux-Arts in Paris from 1953 to 1958.
+After graduating from the Tokyo University of the Arts in 1953, Yasuo Mizui received a scholarship from the French government to continue his studies at the École des Beaux-Arts in Paris, France, from 1953 to 1958.
 There, he studied monumental art and sculpture under Alfred Janniot and Marcel Gimond.
 From 1954 to 1958, he apprenticed under Apel·les Fenosa while pursuing his studies.

 During his apprenticeship, Fenosa instructed Mizui to create one clay sculpture each day upon his arrival at the atelier.
 After several months, Mizui felt despair over his perceived lack of creativity.
 However, he managed to complete a piece at the last moment, an experience that profoundly shaped his artistic journey.
-This period of growth prepared him for participation in International Sculpture Symposium and the creation of large monumental works under France's 1% for Art program.
+This period of growth prepared him for participation in the International Sculpture Symposium and the creation of large monumental works under France's 1% for Art program.
+Mizui graduated from École des Beaux-Arts in 1958.

+In the 1950s, many Parisian artists chose to establish their workshops in Provence.
+The New York painter Bernard Pfriem opened an art school to bring American students to the center of Lacoste, France.
+This school was located in a large house next to the ancient castle of the Marquis de Sade.
+Mizui maintained a relationship with the school for 20 years, teaching stone sculpture to students every summer and creating a new piece of work with them each year.